 If you are in debt to a supplier, it is important not to ignore it.
 A good first step is to take up-to-date meter readings and phone your supplier to find out what you owe and discuss it.
 Suppliers operate under a billing code which requires them to negotiate affordable repayments with customers who have fuel debt.

-Our specially trained energy advisers can advise you on reducing your energy bills and tackling existing fuel debt.
+For a more personal touch, a visit to your home can be arranged by a specially trained energy adviser who can advise you on reducing your energy bills and tackling existing fuel debt.
 Call 01259 450000 and ask to make an appointment with a member of our team.

-Home Energy Scotland offers free and impartial advice on energy efficiency, heating, insulation and other related matters.
+Home Energy Scotland is a network of local advice centres, part of a Scottish Government programme and managed by Energy Saving Trust.
+It offers free and impartial advice on energy efficiency, heating, insulation and other related matters.

 A home energy check, based on individual circumstances, can be produced at your request detailing specific measures and grants suitable to your situation.
 HES can also provide free energy advice and information on various energy related grants and loans.

-CAB offer free advice and support if you are having any problems with electricity and gas bills or have existing fuel debt.
+CAB offers free advice and support if you are having any problems with electricity and gas bills or have existing fuel debt.

 Home Energy Advice Team